tnichols217/notes/CSDS 391/Textbook/13 - Probabilistic Reasoning.md

 	1. Is a DAG, so no loops
 3. Each node has associated probability information $\theta(\text{Node}|\text{parents})$

-- Represents a connection to every node in the network, working as another representation
+- Represents a connection to every node in the network, working as another representation of the joint distribution

 ### Nodes